Qihoo360/huststore/hustdb/doc/doc/en/api/ha/smembers.md

 *  **noval** (Optional)
 *  **async** (Optional)

-This Interface is a proxy interface for `/hustdb/smembers`.
+This interface is a proxy interface for `/hustdb/smembers`.
 See more details in [here](../hustdb/hustdb/smembers.md).

 **Sample:**